-I’ve only had the privilege of being near the Pacific Ocean.
+I’ve been to the Pacific Ocean.
 I don’t remember the Atlantic when I visited.
 I haven’t been to any body of water considered tropical.
+I hope one day.
 There is something to be said for smelling the foul water at Santa Monica Pier.
 Venice Beach is always a mish mash of natives and tourists.
 Zuma Beach is where I saw the whales.
 Monterey Beach is where I saw the seals and the sand was smooth and sparkly.
-I recently crossed Huntington Beach from my list in 2017.
+I crossed Huntington Beach from my list in 2017.
 I never made it back in 2018.
 Now that I live in the desert, I’m hoping to get to the water in 2019.

 I like to spend my time on these quizzes.
 I keep getting the same results over and over.
 They are fun to do when inspiration is nowhere to be found.

 I’ve been known to put puzzles together because it’s something I like doing.
 I’m trying to find pictures of them in my photo files, but so far not successful.
 I have smaller and larger puzzles waiting to be put together.
 I would love to work on harder puzzles, which would be a one color puzzle or one that has many pieces.
 Time will tell whether I reach this goal, but I need a bigger place to live.

 I excel at winning most board games especially Monopoly.
 I don’t think I’ve ever lost the game except once or twice.
 I enjoy games like checkers and chess although more often than not I play against people with better strategies.
 Lay the board down, set up the pieces, and let’s see who is the victor at the end.
 I’m still waiting for someone to come over and play.